francescogerardomarra/its/modulo27/39_rest_hello_world.md

 #### Operations Dictate the Structure
 Each API operation determines the fields required in requests and the data returned in responses:
-- A **POST** request to create a resource typically includes all necessary fields for creating a new record (e.g., `name`, `price`, `quantity` for an item).
+- A **POST** request to create a resource typically includes all necessary fields for creating a new record (e.g. `name`, `price`, `quantity` for an item).
-- A **GET** request generally requires only an identifier (e.g., `itemId`) to fetch specific resource details.
+- A **GET** request generally requires only an identifier (e.g. `itemId`) to fetch specific resource details.
 - A **PUT** or **PATCH** request updates a resource, requiring relevant fields and an identifier.
 - A **DELETE** request usually requires an identifier to remove the resource.

 #### Key Considerations
 - **Request Bodies:** What data should the client send?
-Are validations needed (e.g., required fields, length constraints, data format)?
+Are validations needed (e.g. required fields, length constraints, data format)?
 Which fields should be read-only or auto-generated?
 - **Response Bodies:** What data should be returned after an operation?
-Should related entities be included (e.g., `OrderItem` in an `Order`)?
-Should sensitive data be excluded (e.g., passwords)?
+Should related entities be included (e.g. `OrderItem` in an `Order`)?
+Should sensitive data be excluded (e.g. passwords)?

 ### Supported Operations in Our API